This post is also available in: Italiano (Italian)

 Day 1 – Explore Prague Old Town

 Your first day in Prague will be devoted to exploring the city center: Old Town Square (Staromestska namesti).
 This is the perfect place to go also if you’re looking for some instagrammable spots.
 The first thing you’ll notice, upon arriving in the main square, is the familiar shape of the Church of Our Lady before Tyn.
 Probably the most famous postcard of Prague!
 This square is filled with colorful stalls for Christmas Market or Easter Market seasons, and has been Prague’s principal public square since the 10th century.
 When we visited Prague Old Town, it was pretty early in the morning, with only a handful of food stalls just opening up and preparing warm Trdlo (Trdelnik) for the tourists.
+I’m stating “for the tourists” because, as we mentioned in another article, Trdlo isn’t a traditional recipe from Prague.
+If you are looking for traditional Czech dishes and where to eat them, read our guide from the locals!

 Because this area tends to get pretty crowded during the day, we highly suggest you add it to the top of your Prague itinerary, so you can visit first thing in the morning and enjoy the beautifully colored buildings without feeling pressured by the throngs of tourists.